AndroidPretty/learn-anything/readme.md

 > Organize world's knowledge, explore relations and curate learning paths

-- **Learn**: Personal link manager.
-Study guides created and improved by users.
+- **Learn**: Powerful personal link manager.
+Curated study guides for learning any topic.
+Knowledge graph of topics to learn.
-- **Explore**: Explore topics and their relationships.
+- **Explore**: Powerful tools to connect learned topics together.
+Explore global map of all the topics to learn.
-- **Ideas**: Share and find ideas to build.
+- **Ideas**: Powerful tools to track & manage personal ideas.
+Find people to work on ideas together.
+Get direct support for your novel ideas.

 ### What is it

-The vision of project is to create the best platform possible for learning anything as well as finding & building novel ideas together.
+The vision of project is to create the best platform possible for learning any topic as well as finding & building novel ideas together.

 Please read [our roadmap](https://docs.learn-anything.xyz/roadmap) where we outline the problems we want to solve with building this platform and how we plan to solve them.